Actionable messages in Outlook and Office 365 Groups

 Whether you are filling out a survey, approving an expense report, or updating a CRM sales opportunity, Actionable Messages enable you to take quick actions right from within Outlook.
 Developers can now embed actions in their emails or notifications, elevating user engagement with their services and increasing organizational productivity.

 Office 365 provides two solutions to enhance productivity with Outlook Actionable Messages: actionable messages via email, and actionable messages via Office 365 Connectors.

 Let's take a look at the end-to-end user experience for both an email-based and a connectors-based actionable message scenario.

 Actionable messages via email: group membership request approval scenario

-A Contoso employee submits an expense report to the internal system.
-That system sends an Actionable Message to the person who is to approve or reject the expense.
-The card included in the message contains all the information the approver might need to quickly understand who submitted the expense, the total amount, and more.
-It also includes Approve and Reject actions that can be taken right from Outlook:
+A Contoso employee submits a request to join a private Office 365 group.
+Office 365 sends an Actionable Message to the person who owns the group to approve or decline the request.
+The card included in the message contains all the information the approver might need to quickly understand who submitted the request and any message they included to explain their request.
+It also includes Approve and Decline actions that can be taken right from Outlook.
+The owner approves the request, and the card updates to indicate the outcome.

 Actionable messages via Office 365 Connectors: task management scenario

 Adele Vance and her team use Trello as their task management system.
 Adele has configured the Trello connector in her account, and will receive granular notifications as activity occurs in the Trello boards she is interested in.

 Shiva, in Adele's team, creates a new Trello card in the "Hiring" board.
 He needs the latest job postings to be published.
 Adele receives an actionable message that tells her all about the new card and the task it represents: who created it, in which list, what the due date is, and more.

 Adele has a few notes she recently took on a piece of paper with important things that should be mentioned in the job postings.
 She decides to add these as a comment to the Trello card.
 She clicks the Add a comment action, and is presented with a text input field in which she can type her notes: